osmandapp/web/main/docs/user/navigation/setup/route-details.md

 The [graphs](../../map/tracks/track-context-menu.md#altitude--speed-graphs) visually displays information about the altitude and slope of your navigation route and your current position on this graph with the current altitude and slope.
 The graph is plotted on two axes.
 The X-axis is the distance on your route.
 The first Y-axis is the altitude above sea level, the value of which depends on the terrain and second Y-axis is the approximated [slope](https://en.wikipedia.org/wiki/Grade_(slope)).
 You can view elevation graph for the entire route or only for a selected interval by scaling the graph.

 - ***Zoom in/out***.
 By default, the graph shows the route from the current location to your destination point.
 You can use [two-finger movements](../../map/interact-with-map.md#gestures) to zoom in and out for a more detailed view.
 You can also move the graph to the right, forward on the route, and backward to the current location. *Such manipulations also refer to the visual block of information in the [Road Attributes](#road-attributes) block.*

 - ***Location Pin***.
 If you want to see the information at a particular point ahead on your route, you can tap anywhere on the graph and a pointer with  altitude and slope percent will appear.

-## Analyse on map
+## Analyse on Map

 <Tabs groupId="operating-systems">